connexcs/docs/docs/customer/main.md

 !!! warning
     DO NOT save passwords in either of the notes field in the Contact Details.

-![alt text][main-tab]

-!!! note
-    Check in the Customer Details to confirm the Mobile and Email have been verified.
-You can modify these in the Contact or the customer can do this in the Customer Portal.
+## Reset Contact Password

 To reset a Contact password:

-1. Click the small **`key`** icon to the right of the Contact
+1. Click the down arrow to the right of the Contact

+    ![alt text][reset-password]

+2. Select "Change Password"
-2. Select to "Auto Generate & Email Password" or enter it manually
+3. Select "Auto Generate & Email Password" to email the random password to the contact email, or uncheck it and enter the password manually.
-3. Save
+3. **`Save`**.

-!!! note "Global Contacts"
-    Contacts can also be modified under **Global :material-menu-right: Contacts**, which displays all Customer Contacts.

 ## Internal Number Block
 Assign an **Internal Number Block** to define the range of numbers a Customer can use for setting up SIP Extensions (see [SIP Authentication](https://docs.connexcs.com/customer/auth/#sip-user-authentication) for configuration details).